IBrazyI/Javascriptus-Crusade/README.md

 ## Testing

+### Bugs
+Intro sequence repeating when selecting the "play" nav element.
+- Created a session storage loop that plays when the intro sequence first plays that prevents it from happening until page is exited then reloaded.
+Images displaying incorrectly on smaller screen sizes.
+- Created custom image sizes at different screen sizes using media queries, also centred the images.
+Game not interacting as intended, questions not changing after each button press.
+- Ensured there were no typos or spelling errors within the content.js file, created "i" variable using a loop that iterated through the object.
+Player health not resetting after each game.
+- After each game sequence reset the health of each faction to the correct value, in case the user wanted to play more than one round.
+Game questions and answers displaying the wrong text.
+- Ensured that all campaigns contained their own function and objects.
+Local storage not accepting selected options until page had been refreshed.
+- Moved the local storage save function within the document so it took place before the campaign selection function.
+Also added a local storage reset after each playthrough.
+Question interactions repeating even after only one button press.
+- Changed the question answer buttons from event listeners to "on-click" events, this meant that event listeners had to be removed after each question as the buttons were re-used multiple times and were in the function of the game.

 ### Nav Bar
 - Checked that all links work correctly, taking the user to the desired page.
 - Nav bar loads after the intro sequence, and upon refreshing into sequence does not run.